 Iver Trask 1989–1992

 The Ōtaki Historical Society has been producing the Ōtaki Historical Journal since 1978, providing a valuable resource for those interested in Ōtaki's history.
 Issues 1-35 are available at the libraries.
 They can also be purchased from the Ōtaki Historical Society.
 In 2012, the society produced an index packed with more than 400 pages of references to journal articles.
 The index is available in hardcopy and PDF format on Ōtaki Historical Society website.

 Throughout the year, Memory Sessions are held at Ōtaki Library.
-These are usually held on the 1st Thursday of the month at 10.30am.
+These are usually held on the first Thursday of the month.
 These informal sessions are a chance for local people to share stories, ask questions or just sit back and listen.
 A different starter topic is explored each month.
 Guest speakers are also invited for special sessions.
-Topics covered include:
+Topics covered so far include:

 The Art of Tattoo

 The War When We Were Young - ANZAC special